pierre-rouleau/pel/README.rst

 PEL might be for you!
 Then go ahead, `install it`_ [#install]_ or `update it`_ [#update]_ !
 Leave `feedback in the discussion`_ if you wish.

-Essentially PEL extends plain vanilla Emacs 26.3 and later and it provides:
+Essentially PEL extends plain vanilla Emacs 26.3 and later, works on GUI Emacs and terminal-based Emacs (with working key bindings) and provides:

 - **Unified, Cohesive Command Interface**: with 729 additional key-bound commands, several of which provide glue logic between features to increase